Western Washington University

 Who Thrives Here

 WWU fits Pacific Northwest students who want a public comprehensive university experience with strong programs in business, engineering, CS, education, and environmental/sustainability fields.
-Pell rate is 20.89% -- middle-class skew, the lowest Pell rate in this batch.
-Total enrollment is 13,544 -- substantial.
+Pell rate is 20.89% - middle-class skew, the lowest Pell rate in our dataset.
+Total enrollment is 13,544 - substantial.
 Bellingham's coastal-mountain setting and the institution's strong sustainability and natural-resources programs draw students with environmental interests.
 The student profile that captures the strongest ROI: someone who completes in four to six years and lands in a strong program (CS, engineering, business, accounting, nursing, education).

 The Verdict: A Reasonable Bet - With Caveats

-Median debt of $18,500 is very manageable against $62,569 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $18,500 owed against $62,569 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links